How to Apply Blue Ocean Strategy

 Apple brought in a new market space for the music industry as it found millions of users using illegal music file sharing across the web during the late 1990s.
 It only got harder for the music industry to stop illegal digital music downloads.

-With the fastest growing demand for MP3 players, Apple offered iTunes that triggered customers to buy individual songs at a reasonable price.
-Apple offered various other benefits, like copyright protection to music companies, free downloading services, amazing search and browsing functions.
+With the fastest growing demand for MP3 players, Apple offered iTunes, which triggered customers to buy individual songs at a reasonable price.
+Apple offered various other benefits, like copyright protection to music companies, free downloading services, and amazing search and browsing functions.
 Today, iTunes has dominated the global digital music download market for over a decade, although there have been multiple competitors.
 Check (How Does Apple’s Design Process Work?).

-iTunes app and market place are good examples of the Blue Ocean Strategy.
+Figure 5. iTunes app and marketplace are good examples of the Blue Ocean Strategy.

 Airbnb

 Airbnb’s only goal was to create amazing accommodations for their customers at the best possible price.
-With the blue ocean strategy, they created a new marketplace where they eliminate the hassle of booking hotel rooms, quality of service, locations, inconvenience to find the best suitable place and multiple other issues that customers faced.
-Airbnb created innovation in the hospitality and the hotel industry, which never existed prior, which became successful and advantageous to hosts and travellers.
+With the blue ocean strategy, they created their market, eliminating the hassle of booking hotel rooms, quality of service, locations, inconvenience of finding the best suitable place, and multiple other issues customers faced.
+Airbnb created innovation in the hospitality and hotel industry, which never existed prior, which became successful and advantageous to hosts and travellers.

-In addition to the examples above, the below two case studies highlights innovation in business:
+In addition to the examples above, the below two case studies highlight innovation in business:

 Conclusion

-The blue ocean strategy follows an approach to develop sustainable and profitable frameworks and create an innovative market with brand new customers.
-The strategy has a significant impact to make a business successful, profitable and unique within the industry.
+The blue ocean strategy follows an approach to develop sustainable and profitable frameworks and create an innovative market with brand-new customers.
+The strategy significantly impacts making a business successful, profitable and unique within the industry.

 Leave a Reply